 Borderline personality disorder affects everything, including how you feel about yourself, how you relate to others, and how you behave.
 Those with untreated BPD tend to get worse over time, as your view of yourself on gets harsher, causing you to believe that you are a bad person who doesn’t even deserve to exist.
 All of these unstable self-images cause problems with work, losses of friendships, and changes in goals and values.
 Your relationships tend to be in a constant state of turmoil due to the fact that at one moment you idealize someone and hate them the next.

-An inpatient program that is qualified to treat borderline personality disorder can help you feel better about yourself and help you live a more stable and rewarding life.
-An inpatient program will allow you to focus on the recovery process as you are removed from the stress and anxiety of everyday life.
+An inpatient program at a treatment center or hospital that is qualified to treat borderline personality disorder can help you feel better about yourself and help you live a more stable and rewarding life.
+An inpatient program at a treatment center or hospital will allow you to focus on the recovery process as you are removed from the stress and anxiety of everyday life.
 Additionally, you will have a treatment plan designed specifically for you with your needs in mind.
 Through individual therapy, group sessions, and family therapy you can gain the tools you need to manage your BPD and begin living the life you deserve.

 Program Philosophy and Benefits